Eerovil/TrackLater/README.md

 Each module has their own settings dict, containing a settings dict for each group.
 There is also a `global` key for non-group specific settings.

-This example settings file contains two groups: 'group1' and 'group2'.
-In the example workers workflow, group1's issues are fetched from Jira while group2's issues are from Taiga.io.
+This example settings file contains two groups: `group1` and `group2`.

+In the example workers workflow, `group1`'s issues are fetched from Jira while `group2`'s issues are from Taiga.io, so you will find that the JIRA settings have no `group2` key and TAIGA settings has no `group1` key.

 Time tracking (for billing) is done through Toggl.
 Also, both groups happen to have their own workspaces on slack, and obviously their own git repositories.

 ```
 ENABLED_MODULES = [